 - Disability leave

-If you believe you’ve been a victim of discrimination, talk to a lawyer right away.
-Discrimination attorneys know how to apply the law and work with a variety of experts to make the best case on your behalf.
+If you believe that you’ve been made a victim of discrimination in the workplace, it’s important to talk to a lawyer right away.
+Experienced discrimination and wage and hour attorneys understand how to apply the law and will work with a variety of experts to develop your case.